PavineePattanapornchai/Blockchain-Based-Voting-System/README.md

 - **Ballot Casting**
 - **Result Tallying**

-This repository contains only the **unit tests** developed for the project. **Other parts of the project, such as contract development, deployment, and additional features, are not included here, as they were handled by other team members.**
+This repository contains only the **unit tests** developed for the project. **Other parts of the project, such as contract development, deployment, and additional features, are not included here because they contain valuable information.**

 ---